Adjunct Associate Professor Jo Mitchell

 Jo’s professional expertise is in policy and the delivery of state-wide services and programs for prevention.
 Her most recent government experience was as a senior executive with responsibility for population health in NSW.
 This included a focus on state-level policy, purchasing and performance and policy-relevant research in the areas of tobacco, obesity, HIV, viral hepatitis and drug and alcohol.

 Jo holds degrees in science, nutrition, and public health and in 2018 was awarded a public service medal for her contribution to population health policy in NSW.

-Dr Jo Mitchell’s interest in food and nutrition and a healthy lifestyle was fostered by osmosis during her childhood on Sydney’s northern beaches.
+Adjunct Associate Professor Jo Mitchell’s interest in food and nutrition and a healthy lifestyle was fostered by osmosis during her childhood on Sydney’s northern beaches.